 - Manage your licenses more efficiently - Congratulations!
 The fruitful results of your SAM process and data transparency will allow you to use your licenses more efficiently.
 You’ll now be able to clearly see where you’re over- and under-licensed.
 With this knowlesge, you can reallocate your available licenses to cover your needs, saving you money on new licenses and reducing audit risk.
 It’s important that you don’t forget maintenance!
 If you’re not using a license, then it’s recommended that you cancel the maintenance contract.
 When contract renewals come up, use your SAM insights to negotiate better agreements for your company.

-Want to find out everything you need to consider, launch, and grow an enterprise SAM program?
-Wherever you are on your SAM journey, we’re here to support you!
+Want to find out everything you need to consider, launch, and grow an enterprise software license management program?
+Wherever you are on your journey, we’re here to support you!

 FAQ: Who are SAM stakeholders – and why does it matter?

 Stakeholders are key influencers or decision-makers that work outside the ITAM department.
 Identify your stakeholders early in the process and build relationships with these key players.
 This alignment—to have everyone on board, is critical for project success and organizational change.
 Software Asset Management stakeholders include leaders from Procurement, various IT departments, Finance, and C-Level Executives.

 FAQ: How can you measure software license management success?